redis/redis-doc/topics/key-specs.md

 ### Access type flags

 The following flags declare the type of access the command uses to a key's value or its metadata.
-A key's metadata includes its LRU/LFU counters, type, and cardinality.
+A key's metadata includes LRU/LFU counters, type, and cardinality.
 These flags do not relate to the reply sent back to the client.

 Every key specification has precisely one of the following flags: